wildfly-clustering/wildfly-clustering-examples/mod_cluster-discovery/README.md

 worker nodes.

-In what follows, we shall use the application [clusterbench](https://github.com/clusterbench/clusterbench), a J2EE application tailored for testing J2EE application servers such as Wildfly and the clustering features they provide.
+In what follows, we shall use the application [clusterbench](https://github.com/clusterbench/clusterbench), a J2EE application tailored for testing J2EE application servers such as WildFly and the clustering features they provide.

 Our aim here is not to test the features of the load balancer itself, but rather to demonstrate that, with discovery so configured, a client can make invocations on a deployment via the load balancer and that we see the requests balanced between worker nodes.

-### Setting up the Wildfly instances
+### Setting up the WildFly instances

-In what follows, we will install and configure three instances of Wildfly to represent the load balancer and two workers.
+In what follows, we will install and configure three instances of WildFly to represent the load balancer and two workers.
 These instances will be run on `localhost` using the loopback network `lo` for communication between instances.

 We refer to the instances as follows:
-* `BALANCER_HOME` is the directory containing the Wildfly installation to be used for the load balancer
+* `BALANCER_HOME` is the directory containing the WildFly installation to be used for the load balancer
-* `WORKER1_HOME` is the directory containing the Wildfly installation to be used for the first worker
+* `WORKER1_HOME` is the directory containing the WildFly installation to be used for the first worker
-* `WORKER2_HOME` is the directory containing the Wildfly installation to be used for the second worker
+* `WORKER2_HOME` is the directory containing the WildFly installation to be used for the second worker

 Additionally, we assume that a user called `quickstartUser` and a password called`quickstartPwd1!` is defined on each of the worker instances.
 This user and password combination will be used for authentication of the client application